The Future of Branding is Personal: Employee Branding

 But top talents are hard to come by.

-All great organizations are jumping on the employee branding wagon because the story of your brand makes more sense to job seekers when it comes from the employees.
+All great organizations are jumping on the employee branding wagon because the story of your brand makes more sense to potential employees when it comes from the current employees.

 If you want your branding campaign to work, map out what your final goals are and how you are going to get there.
 Communicate with your employees about the ideas and values of your organization.